empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 The
 [X&nbsp;API](https://github.com/empathyco/x/blob/main/packages/x-components/src/x-installer/api/base-api.ts)
 object allows your commerce store to communicate with Interface&nbsp;X. It supports multiple functions to integrate Interface&nbsp;X in your website.
-You may access these functions inside the `window.InterfaceX` object.
+You can access these functions inside the `window.InterfaceX` object.

 | Function           | Parameters                                                                                  | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                  |